Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 [repository map](https://aider.chat/2023/10/22/repomap.html)
 to help the LLM understand the layout, code structure, and content of a git repo.
-The repo map is created from the code's abstract syntax tree and call graph to provide a compact and powerful summary of the entire code base.
+The repo map is created through static analysis of the code's abstract syntax tree and call graph to provide a compact and powerful summary of the entire code base.
 The map is constantly